-The MGA advertised GSP Advisory Committee openings, accepted and reviewed applications, interviewed candidates, and recommended representatives to the MGA Board for each identified category.
+The GSP Working Group recommended the creation of a GSP Advisory Committee to provide the sustained public input required by GSP regulations.
+MGA created a GSP Nominating Committee to advertise GSP Advisory Committee openings, accept and review applications, interview candidates, and recommend GSP Advisory Committee representatives to the MGA Board for each identified category.
 The MGA Board approved these and other recommendations on September 21, 2017.
-The final GSP Advisory Committee representatives included eight (8) members of the general public and five (5) MGA Board members:
+GSP Advisory Committee representatives included eight (8) members of the general public and five (5) MGA Board members:

-- Agricultural Representative (1) - At-Large Representatives (3) 1 resigned during orientation and was replaced - Business Representative (1) 1 resigned after partial participation and was not replaced
+- Agricultural Representative (1)

+- At Large Representatives (3) 1 resigned during orientation and was replaced

+- Business Representative (1) 1 resigned after partial participation and was not replaced

 - Central Water District Representative (1)

 - City of Santa Cruz Representative (1)

 - County of Santa Cruz Representative (1)

 - Environmental Representative (1)

 - Institutional Representative (1) 1 resigned during orientation and was replaced

 - Private Well Representative (1)

 - Small Water System Management (1)

 - Water Utility Rate Payer (1)

 - Soquel Creek Water District (1)

 Over its 21 month commitment, three GSP Advisory Committee members resigned for various personal reasons.
-Two members resigned during orientation and were replaced by engaged members of the public and one, the business representative, resigned later in the planning process and was not replaced.
+Two members resigned during orientation (one at-large representative and the institutional representative) and were replaced by engaged members of the public.
+The business representative resigned later in the planning process and was not replaced.